go-toschool/opendata/README.md

 # OpenData

-OpenData is the first Open API in latin america, that allow to our partnerships get Finciero's Data.
+OpenData is the first Open API in latin america, that allow to our partnerships get go-toschool's Data.

 <img align="center" src="arch.png">